Ph.D.: Iowa State University, 1968

 Our research group is currently focused on the design, synthesis and evaluation of drugs targeted to breast, prostate, lung, liver and pancreatic cancer, especially metastatic resistant cancer.

 The strategy is based upon our discovery that the natural product, anthracycline, anti-tumor drug, doxorubicin (Adriamycin), reacts with formaldehyde at the amino to form an oxazolidine.
 The resulting derivative, doxazolidine, is orders of magnitude more toxic to cancer cells than doxorubicin and induces cell death by a new mechanism.
-Doxorubicin induces apoptosis primarily through complexation with the DNA topoisomerase 2 complex yield double strand breaks; whereas, doxazolidine induces apoptosis through cross-linking DNA.
+Doxorubicin induces apoptosis primarily through complexation with the DNA topoisomerase 2 complex to yield double strand breaks; whereas, doxazolidine induces apoptosis through cross-linking DNA.

 Molecular structures of Doxorubicin, Doxazolidine, and Prodrug